Kaine: Trump Jr. may have committed treason

 Kaine's comments follow a series of New York Times reports including one story Monday on an email sent to Trump Jr. last year stating that a Russian lawyer had "compromising" information about Hillary Clinton as "part of a Russian government effort" to help the Trump campaign.
 President Donald Trump's oldest son tweeted Tuesday screenshots of an email exchange that he says are the emails setting up the meeting with the lawyer.
 That tweet came after Kaine's comment.

+Sen. John Cornyn, a high-ranking Texas Republican on the committee, said of Trump Jr.'s comments, "I don't think we have enough information to reach a conclusion but he certainly made himself a witness."

-Members of the Senate intelligence committee, which is investigating ties between the Trump campaign and Russia, said Monday they plan to invite Trump Jr. to testify.
+Members of the Senate intelligence committee, which is investigating possible ties between the Trump campaign and Russia, said Monday they plan to invite Trump Jr. to testify.
 He tweeted that he would gladly speak with investigators.

+Committee chairman Richard Burr of North Carolina would not comment on Trump Jr.'s tweet, besides telling reporters that he wanted to fully vet the meeting with the Russian lawyer and that his committee is "very early in the investigation."

+Sen. Lindsey Graham, a South Carolina Republican, said any time you're in a campaign and you get an offer from a foreign government the answer is "no."

 Trump Jr. has not yet testified under oath on his connections with Russian.
 His attorney has dismissed the revelations as "much ado about nothing" and Trump Jr. said in a statement Tuesday morning that he thought the information being offered was "Political Opposition Research."